 In this article, we’ll dive into:

-• What product adoption is?
+• What is product adoption?

 • Product adoption curve (you’ll need this for different product development phases)